AnserBread/MandelbrotSet/README.md

 # MandelbrotSet
-A cool fractal
 https://anserbread.github.io/MandelbrotSet/
   Just wait a bit for the fractal to generate